ashi-austin/linux-sysadmin-interview-questions/README.md

 * Howto force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?
+ID	Name	Description
+0	Halt	Shuts down the system.
+1	Single-user Mode	Mode for administrative tasks.[2][2]
+2	Multi-user Mode	Does not configure network interfaces and does not export networks services.[3]
+3	Multi-user Mode with Networking	Starts the system normally.[4]
+4	Not used/User-definable	For special purposes.
+5	Start the system normally with appropriate display manager. ( with GUI )	Same as runlevel 3 + display manager.
+6	Reboot	Reboots the system.

 * What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
 * What steps to add a user to a system without using useradd/adduser?
+Edit /etc/passwd with vipw and add a new line for the new account.
+Be careful with the syntax.
+Do not edit directly with an editor. vipw locks the file, so that other commands won't try to update it at the same time.
+You should make the password field be `*', so that it is impossible to log in.
+Similarly, edit /etc/group with vigr, if you need to create a new group as well.
+Create the home directory of the user with mkdir.
+Copy the files from /etc/skel to the new home directory.
+Fix ownerships and permissions with chown and chmod

-* What is MAJOR and MINOR numbers of special files?
+* What is MAJOR and MINOR numbers of special files? major number identifies the driver associated with the device. minor number is used by the kernel to determine exactly which device is being referred to.

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
 * Describe how 'ps' works.
 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
-* How to know which process listens on a specific port?
+* How to know which process listens on a specific port? netstat -tulpn

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>